Education through Training & Advice

 • Mandate annual ethics training for all employees, not just for those required by regulation.

-• Include an evaluation after each training for employees to provide feedback on the instructors and the training’s relevance and clarity (example of a short evaluation, example of a long evaluation).
+• Include an evaluation after each training for employees to provide feedback on the instructors and the training’s relevance and clarity (example of a short evaluation (Word Doc), example of a long evaluation (Word Doc)).

 • Alert supervisors to the availability of tailored ethics training, upon request, to any agency division or branch.